 - A series of general education courses centered around a Great Books curriculum.
-Students will not learn about the timeless texts of our cultures, they will study them directly, from Holy Scripture to the Founding Fathers, from the Ancient Greeks to Continental Philosophers.
+Students will not only learn about the timeless texts of our cultures, they will study them directly, from Holy Scripture to the Founding Fathers, from the Ancient Greeks to Continental Philosophers.

 - Each honors course is team-taught by two professors, increasing faculty interaction and creating a unique classroom dialogue.